Polar bears are majestic and pretty fearsome creatures, who also happen to produce the most adorable looking offspring known to the arctic circle.

 For the remaining 20,000 or so bears we're marking today with a Snowfall Cocktail.

-And on this day in 1827 New Orleans held its first Mardi Gras celebration.
+On this day in 1827 New Orleans held its first Mardi Gras celebration.
 Held on or Fat Tuesday, this carnival spread from Rome across Europe and eventually to the Americas, but nowhere celebrates Mardi Gras as flamboyantly as they do in New Orleans.

 French settlers brought the tradition of Mardi Gras to Louisiana at the end of the 17th century but the province's Spanish governors later banned the celebrations.
 However, after Louisiana became part of the United States in 1803 the ban on wearing masks and partying in the streets was lifted.
 The New Orleans Mardi Gras started in 1827 by a group of students who had experienced the carnival whilst studying in Paris.